What Is 35 Of 65

 • k is the constant of proportionality (in this case, the percentage or fraction).

 Solving for k gives us the constant of proportionality, which allows us to calculate the "part" for any given "whole."
-This approach is highly useful in many scientific and engineering applications Worth keeping that in mind..
+This approach is highly useful in many scientific and engineering applications That's the whole idea..

 Frequently Asked Questions (FAQ)